 The spacing between the magnets determines the greatest torque that may be obtained in a magnet driven pump: the narrower the gap, the greater the torque transfer.
 However, because the gap must include the containment shell and any protective layers protecting the magnets, there is a limit to how small this may be constructed.
 The rotational elements of the pump must have a reasonable distance between them and the containment shell for safe operation, especially if the pumped fluid is viscous or includes particles.
 For maximum efficiency, all parts must be machined to tight tolerances.

 The inner magnet ring, pump shaft, and bearing are all submerged in the pumped fluid, which lubricates them.
-It’s critical that these components are built to work well in a variety of environments.
+These components must be built to work well in a variety of environments.
 Friction losses can be considerable with very viscous liquids, and bearing wear can be an issue in an abrasive or chemically aggressive medium.
 Magnet drive pumps, on the other hand, are suitable for handling aggressive, corrosive, and hazardous liquids when the correct wetted materials are used, such as silicon carbide, thermoplastics, stainless steel, and high nickel alloys.

 There is no need for a seal in magnetic driven pumps since there is no direct connection between the electric motor shaft and the impeller.
 There is minimal danger of leakage unless the pump case is damaged.
 Seals are known to cause pump excursions and unscheduled shutdowns.
 Seals definitely improve pump performance, reliability, and availability significantly.